-The Group conducts its business activities in accordance with the laws and regulations of each country and region and Group company rules.
+The Group conducts its business activities in accordance with the laws and regulations of each country and region, and the rules of each company.
 In this way, we are working to ensure that we do not engage in or participate in violations of human rights.
 In the unlikely event that a human rights violation is discovered, we work to quickly resolve the problem.

-The Group conducts a self-assessment twice every three years as recommended by the United Nations Global Compact.
-The purpose of conducting this assessment is to track human rights risks at each Group company and to confirm that the human rights risks identified in the previous self-assessment have been improved.
-The previous self-assessment was conducted in fiscal 2019.
-The next one is scheduled for fiscal 2021.
+In fiscal 2021, we conducted a self-assessment of human rights, targeting the Group (including our overseas offices).
+The purpose of conducting this assessment was to track human rights risks at each company and to confirm that the human rights risks identified in the previous self-assessment have been improved.
+We collected responses from each company and compared and evaluated the results with reference to those obtained in the previous assessment, which confirmed that our efforts are improving.

-\ Human rights due diligence is the process of identifying, preventing, and mitigating adverse impacts related to human rights.
+Human rights due diligence is the process of identifying, preventing, and mitigating adverse impacts related to human rights.